Winter has arrived in the Great Lakes region. Like me, you might find yourself looking out at that white stuff and wanting to know more about it.

 What’s your favourite part about winters in the Great Lakes region?
 Let us know by tagging us @greatlakesguide and using #greatlakesguide.

-To find more outdoor inspiration, click here.
+To find more outdoor inspiration, visit our Ideas section.